 Can I enable auto-connect in the Edge extension?

 Yes, you can enable auto-connect so Edge automatically connects to Proton VPN when you start the browser or join unsecured networks.
-Vpn for edge free

 Does Proton VPN support split tunneling in Edge extensions?

 Split tunneling features are primarily associated with the desktop app.
 The Edge extension itself routes Edge traffic through the VPN, while other apps may bypass Proton VPN unless you’re using the desktop client.
+Lan接続 vpn接続: a comprehensive guide to LAN-based VPN connections, setup, security, and best practices for 2025

 Can I login to Proton VPN in the Edge extension with the same credentials as the desktop app?